mayurimhetre/ML-ROC-AUC-curve/README.md

 # ML-ROC-AUC-curve

-For "make_classification" dataset in skleran:
+For "make_classification" dataset in sklearn:

 **Logistic Regression:**